 Camp fees and fees for conferences and events are recognized as revenue of the operating fund when the related camp sessions, conferences and events are held.
+Deferred revenue represents camp fees received in advance of the camp.

 Campus income is recognized as revenue when the campus event or conference is held.